logiqai/logiq-installation/ansible/readme.md

    In the global -> chart section, change S3gateway to false.
    - `s3gateway`: `false`
+   In the global -> persistence section, change storageClass as below.
+   - `storageClass: microk8s-hostpath`

 4. Run the following command (ensure that values.microk8s.yaml prepared in present in the same folder)
     ```